How to Drive Safely in Freezing Rain

 Snow sometimes accompanies freezing rain, so beware of snowplows out trying to clear the road for other drivers.
 These vehicles must travel much slower than others.
 Be generous with the extra space around them, and go slow.

-Finally, never pass a slow plow — it’s extremely dangerous.
+Finally, never pass a slow plow — extremely dangerous.